-The path to today was not easy and was the result of the dedication of many, specifically Odessa Cox.
+The path to today was not easy and was the result of the dedication of many, especially Odessa Cox.

 Cox and her husband, Raymond Cox, married in 1941 in Bessemer, Alabama, and moved to Los Angeles in 1943.
 The couple were staunch believers in education and continued to seek knowledge in formal and informal education settings.

 The first steps toward the realization of this dream were taken in 1950 when Cox and others formed a citizen's group -- The South Central Junior College Committee.
-The group became influential in getting the Los Angeles Unfied School District Board of Education later that year to purchase 54 acres of land from the Union Oil Company at the corner of Western Avenue and Imperial Highway -- the eventual site of LASC.
+The group was influential in getting the Los Angeles Unfied School District Board of Education to purchase 54 acres of land from the Union Oil Company at the corner of Western Avenue and Imperial Highway -- the eventual site of LASC.
 Another 16 acres would be purchased in 1964.

-Although a sign was placed onsite in 1950 announcing the college’s expected arrival, many years would pass before construction would begin.
+Although a sign was placed on the site in 1950 announcing the college’s expected arrival, many years would pass before construction would begin.

-That day would follow after the 1965 "Watts Rebellion," when the need for a college in the area was finally recognized by district officials.
+But that day would come quickly after the 1965 "Watts Rebellion," when the need for a college in the area was finally recognized by district officials.
 The board would allocate $2 million to build the campus.

 After nearly two years of extensive planning, the long sought after goal was finally accomplished.

-At 3:30 during the morning on July 11, 1967, Odessa Cox and her colleagues, including Adele Cannon, Dr. Agnes Moreland Jackson and Sue Acosta, met to watch as the first of 13 bungalows were transported from Los Angeles City College and arrived at LASC.
+At 3:30 a.m.
+July 11, 1967, Odessa Cox and her colleagues, including Adele Cannon, Dr. Agnes Moreland Jackson and Sue Acosta, met at the LASC campus to watch as the first of 13 bungalows were delievered from Los Angeles City College.
 Classes started at LASC on Sept.
 11, 1967.

-Ten years later, in 1977, new facilities were developed comprising of a building complex, including the Cox Building, Founder’s Library and Little Theatre.
+Ten years later, in 1977, new facilities were developed, including the future Cox Building, Founder’s Library and Little Theatre.
 A Student Services Education Center was also developed.
 The buildings provided a sense of permanence and symbolism of a new era in higher education in the community.

-LASC expanded in the 1990s with a Technical Education Center, the Thomas G. Lakin Physical Education Center and the Lecture Laboratory Building.
+LASC would expand in upcoming years with the construction of the Technical Education Center, Thomas G. Lakin Physical Education Center and the Lecture Laboratory Building.

 "It feels so good to see the things we have fought for for so many years finally coming to pass," Cox said at the groundbreaking ceremony for the $7 million Technical Education Center.